Frankston South

 AreaSearch analysis reveals Frankston South significantly outperforming the majority of regions assessed nationwide

-Frankston South has an educated workforce with prominent representation in essential services.
-Its unemployment rate was 2.1% as of September 2025, lower than Greater Melbourne's 4.7%.
+Frankston South has a highly educated workforce with strong representation in essential services sectors.
+Its unemployment rate was 2.1% as of September 2025, with an estimated employment growth of 2.2% over the past year.
+This is lower than Greater Melbourne's unemployment rate of 4.7%.

 Conversely, transport, postal & warehousing shows lower representation at 2.8% versus the regional average of 5.2%.
-Employment opportunities locally may be limited, indicated by Census data comparing working population to resident population.
-Over the 12 months to September 2025, employment increased by 2.2% while labour force increased by 2.6%, raising the unemployment rate by 0.4 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0%.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Frankston South's employment mix suggests local employment should increase by similar rates, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Over the 12 months to September 2025, employment increased by 2.2%, while labour force increased by 2.6%, causing the unemployment rate to rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Frankston South's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment